-the mouse moves are synchronized with those of the little arrow (the pointer) There are different types of mouse; we will take here the example of the classical mouse with two buttons and a scrolling wheel.
+the mouse moves are synchronized with those of the little arrow (the pointer) on your desktop.
+There are different types of mouse; we will take here the example of the classical mouse with two buttons and a scrolling wheel.

 2.2.1 Left-click and double-click